 Describe your perfect day.
 Where would you wake up?
 Where would you be?
 How would you feel?
 What would you do?
 Who would be with you?

 When was the first time someone asked you those questions?
-According to best-selling author, business and performance coach, and president of SUCCESS Enterprises Jairek Robbins, most people say they were “today years old” the first time they heard the question.
+According to best-selling author and business and performance coach Jairek Robbins, most people say they were “today years old” the first time they heard the question.

 But for Robbins, that was far from the case.
 He first had to answer those questions for himself when he was 8 years old.
 Maybe that’s a product of who his parents are: His father is famed author, coach and motivational speaker Tony Robbins, and his mother was a coach who taught people how to overcome limiting beliefs about themselves by breaking bricks with their hands.